Darkover series: The Origin of Darkover

-In the introduction to "The Ballad of Hastur and Cassilda" by Bradley in the anthology Red Sun of Darkover, Bradley writes that the literary antecedents of this ballad are "obscure" and arose "before Darkover was Darkover".
+In the introduction to "The Ballad of Hastur and Cassilda" by Bradley in the anthology Red Sun of Darkover, Bradley wrote that the literary antecedents of this ballad are "obscure" and arose "before Darkover was Darkover".
 The antecedents are The King in Yellow (1895) by Robert W. Chambers and perhaps J. R. R. Tolkien's poem "The Lay of Beren and Lúthien", found in the first book of The Lord of the Rings.
 Bradley adapted many names from The King in Yellow into her books and stories, often using them differently, e. g. the name of a city might become the name of a person.
 Chambers borrowed some terms in The King in Yellow from the writings of Ambrose Bierce.

-In her essay (perhaps a transcribed interview) called "A Darkover Retrospective", Bradley mentions reading the works of H. Rider Haggard, Talbot Mundy, Robert W. Chambers, and Sax Rohmer, but that she did not begin writing fantasy until she became acquainted with the science-fiction/fantasy of C. L. Moore and Henry Kuttner, apparently when she was in her middle teens and realized that she would never be an opera singer.
+In her essay (perhaps a transcribed interview) called "A Darkover Retrospective", Bradley mentioned reading the works of H. Rider Haggard, Talbot Mundy, Robert W. Chambers, and Sax Rohmer, but that she did not begin writing fantasy until she became acquainted with the science-fiction/fantasy of C. L. Moore and Henry Kuttner, apparently when she was in her middle teens and realized that she would never be an opera singer.
 She wrote, among other things, "about a ruling caste of telepaths which I named Seveners".
 By the time she was in college this had turned into an "hugely sprawling novel" called "The King and the Sword".

 In that book, the Comyn (although called "the Seveners") were much the same as in later novels, with specific telepathic gifts.
 The seven families were the same, except the Altons were called the Leyniers and the Aillards were called the "Marceau of Valeron", a name that Bradley changed after hearing of the book Skylark of Valeron by E. E. Smith, whom she admired.

-Bradley was unable to sell "The King and the Sword", even after she cut it down to "500 manuscript pages" and "located the whole thing on an imaginary planet with a red sun" in a "Galactic Empire".
-However, she kept writing and eventually sold "a shameless pastiche of a [Henry] Kuttner story", Falcons of Narabedla, to Ray Palmer, who had revived a magazine called Other Worlds.
+Bradley was unable to sell "The King and the Sword", even after she cut it down to "500 manuscript pages" and "located the whole thing on an imaginary planet with a red sun" in a "Galactic Empire", but she kept writing and eventually sold "a shameless pastiche of a [Henry] Kuttner story", Falcons of Narabedla, to Ray Palmer, who had revived a magazine called Other Worlds.
 Palmer then accepted The Sword of Aldones for publication, but it was the version that had previously been called The King and the Sword.
 It is not the version published by Ace Books in "1961 [sic, 1962] or thereabouts".